 When the first glass was poured, Mrs. Ludvicek was exhorted to stop dusting and worrying the knickknacks and sit down.
-The doctor passed around the half-filled glasses held up and held his up to offer a toast.
+The doctor passed around the half-filled glasses and held his up to offer a toast.
 He lifted his glass again to admire its contents in the light before taking a second, more thoughtful sip.
-By the second glass, the color of Mrs. Ludvicek’s cheeks deepened and we discovered that she had much more English than she had previously let on.
+By the second glass, the color of Mrs. Ludvicek’s cheeks deepened to crimson and we discovered that she had much more English than she had previously let on.
 And the serious little man surprised me by cracking a faint smile.

 I pulled out the second (and last) bottle immediately.
 This time, there were no protests.
 By the third glass of Tokaji, my cold no longer mattered.
 We all sank a little deeper into our seats as the alcohol relaxed us.
 By the fourth glass, Dr. Ludvicek was as warm as a Hungarian.
 Fortified by half a bottle of mold-tinged, fermented furmint grape juice, he began to tell us fascinating little stories about his life.
 If he had written it down, it would have read like a Grand Tour of the Communist World.